WebFiori/docs/command-line-interface.md

      \/  /\  \/ /  /                  |
       \ /  \ / /  /                   |
        ______ /__/                    |

-WebFiori Framework  (c) Version 2.4.1 Stable
+WebFiori Framework  (c) Version 3.0.0-RC3 Beta

 Usage:
     command [arg1 arg2="val" arg3...]

+Global Arguments:
+    --ansi:[Optional] Force the use of ANSI output.
 Available Commands:
-    help
-        Display CLI Help.
+    help:                Display CLI Help.
 To display help for specific command, use the argument "--command-name" with this command.

-    v
-        Display framework version info.
+    v:                   Display framework version info.

-    show-config
-        Display framework configuration.
+    show-settings:       Display application configuration.

-    list-themes
-        List all registered themes.

-    list-jobs
-        List all scheduled CRON jobs.

-    list-routes
-        List all created routes and which resource they point to.

-    cron
-               Run CRON Scheduler
+    cron:                Run CRON Scheduler.

-    route
-        Test the result of routing to a URL

-    create
-        Creates a system entity (middleware, web service, background process ...).
+    create:              Creates a system entity (middleware, web service, background process ...).

-    add
-        Add a database connection or SMTP account.
+    add:                 Add a database connection or SMTP account.

-    update-table
-         Update a database table.

-    run-query
+    list-routes:         List all created routes and which resource they point to.
+    list-themes:         List all registered themes.
-        Execute SQL query on specific database.
+    run-query:           Execute SQL query on specific database.

-    update-settings
-        Update application settings which are stored in the class "AppConfig".
+    update-settings:     Update application settings which are stored in the class "AppConfig".
+    update-table:        Update a database table.
 ```

-Once this output appears, it means everything is ready to use the framework in CLI environment.
+Once this output appears, it means everything is ready to use the framework in terminal.

 ## Running Commands